Nikhilk91/Dashboard-and-Visualization/Corruption vs Reality/README.md

 ### III.
 Several intermediate visualization prototypes (This section encompasses detailed “Making-of” and Intermediate Visuals)

+**Advantages:**
+* This visualization helps to see the trend and relationship between Corruption Perception Index and Reality.
+* This helped in proving that CPI matches Reality.

+**Disadvantages:**
+* The segregation or the grouping in this visual is done on the basis of CPI, which is redundant as it can be easily seen from the x-axis.
+The color coding is not needed for this repetitive categories.

 ![Screenshot](https://user-images.githubusercontent.com/32223677/33367446-7abd9b0c-d4a3-11e7-98c9-c8024f7cfac3.png)

 ### IV.
 Final Data Product: